HayoonSong/Transfer-learning-for-EEG-MI-classification-cross-subjects/README.md

     |   ├── baseline_train.py       # baseline trainer class
     |   ├── pretraining_train.py    # pre-train trainer class
     |   └── finetuning_train.py     # finetuning trainer class
-    └── utils.py                    # a series of tools used in this repo
+    └── utils                       # a series of tools used in this repo └── utils.py                # utils

 ## Dataset
 We evaluated our model using [the BCI Compteition IV-2a datasets](http://www.bbci.de/competition/iv/results/index.html) published in 2008.